nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

     This is the number of handles per lane to scan when performing LRU maintenance.
 This task is performed by the Reaper thread.

+Num_LRU_Lanes(uint32, range 1 to 10000, default 17)
+    The number of lanes in mdcache LRU.
+Each lane has its own qlane lock and a set of queues.
+The value should be a prime number.

+Num_Chunk_LRU_Lanes(uint32, range 1 to 10000, default 17)
+    The number of lanes in mdcache chunk LRU.
+Each lane has its own qlane lock and a set of queues.
+The value should be a prime number.

 Biggest_Window(uint32, range 1 to 100, default 40)
     The largest window (as a percentage of the system-imposed limit on FDs) of work that we will do in extremis.